wincent/masochist/content/blog/ok-i-give-in-github-is-actually-good.md

 I ended up spending a lot of time complaining in this post, and it took me less than a minute to write those bullet points where I describe the good stuff, but there really is no overstating the usefulness of those features.

 If you're hosting an [open source](/wiki/open_source) project on a site that doesn't have at least half of those features, then it's not a serious collaboration tool.
-Yes, that means that my own site, with its lowly GitWeb installation at [git.wincent.com](http://git.wincent.com/), isn't "serious" and won't be until I add those features.

 I'll put up with all of GitHub's fork-craziness, and promise never to rant on that particular topic again, in exchange for those core collaboration features that I've listed above.
 I really do take my hat off to the team.
 They've come a long, long way from their early "let's dress Git up in pretty CSS" days, and have delivered some real innovations in the collaboration space.